Erik Miller (baseball): Professional career

-Philadelphia Phillies
+Draft and minor leagues

 The Philadelphia Phillies selected Miller in the fourth round of the 2019 Major League Baseball draft.
 He signed with the Phillies for $428,300, and made his professional debut in 2019 with the Rookie-level Gulf Coast League Phillies before earning promotions to the Williamsport Crosscutters of the Low–A New York–Penn League and the Lakewood BlueClaws of the Single–A South Atlantic League during the season.
 Over 11 games (seven starts) between the three clubs, he went 1–0 with a 1.50 ERA and 52 strikeouts (13.0 strikeouts per 9 innings) over 36 innings.
 Miller did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 The Phillies invited Miller to spring training as a non-roster player in 2021.
 He began the 2021 season on the injured list, and pitched only 12 2/3 innings for the year.
 He was selected to play in the Arizona Fall League for the Peoria Javelinas after the season.
 He was assigned to the Reading Fightin Phils of the Double-A Eastern League to begin the 2022 season.
 He was selected to represent the Phillies at the 2022 All-Star Futures Game.
 In mid-August, he was promoted to the Lehigh Valley IronPigs of the Triple-A International League.
 Over 32 games (seven starts) between the two teams, he went 1–1 with a 3.54 ERA, 62 strikeouts (11.5 strikeouts per 9 innings), and 31 walks over 48 1/3 innings.
 He threw a fastball that could reach 98 mph, low-80s slider, and changeup.

-San Francisco Giants

 On January 9, 2023, the Phillies traded Miller to the San Francisco Giants in exchange for Yunior Marte.
 In 54 appearances split between the Double–A Richmond Flying Squirrels and Triple–A Sacramento River Cats, he accumulated a 2.45 ERA with 88 strikeouts and 15 saves across 62 1/3 innings pitched.
 On November 14, the Giants added Miller to their 40-man roster to protect him from the Rule 5 draft.

+Miller was initially optioned to Triple–A Sacramento to begin the 2024 season.